lmac-1/lmac-1/README.md

 # Lucy Macartney

-Hello and welcome to my GitHub profile 👋🏻

 ## About me

 Hi, I'm Lucy 👋🏻.
 I'm a British self-taught developer living in Cali, Colombia and started my coding journey in May 2020.